Your Best Marketing Tool – Write Your Next Book

-In this chapter, however, I want to talk about the best aspect of marketing for an independently published author, writing.
+In this post, however, I want to talk about the best aspect of marketing for an independently published author, writing.
 That’s right, the more you write, the more exposure you’ll gain and the more product you’ll have to offer to the very deep pool of readers.
 Here are some reasons to write as much as possible:

 Photo Credit: www.clipartkid.com

 More Product = More Potential Readers

 There are a lot of consumers of books out there.
 The more offerings you have, the more exposure you will get with those readers if they like your work.
 If you only release one book every 1-2 years, you might fade from the memory of readers that read 2-3 novels per month.

 I’ve written and read about feedback and its importance in the past.
 It’s advantageous to get feedback on multiple works so that you can assess how readers are reacting to your work and make adjustments.
 It also gives you the chance to get reviews from multiple (non-family) independent reviewers which will help your profile on platforms such as Amazon.
 When my first book Frankly Speaking, reached 50 reviews on Amazon, I noticed sales start to increase as it was promoted more by Amazon.